juwan-han/IAP/zh/console-guide.md

 ## Mobile Service > IAP > Console Common Guide

 > [Notice]<br>
-> New IAP SDK suppoting subscription are released as [TOAST SDK](http://docs.toast.com/ko/TOAST/ko/toast-sdk/overview/).<br>
+> New IAP SDK suppoting subscription are released as [NHN Cloud SDK](http://docs.toast.com/ko/TOAST/ko/toast-sdk/overview/).<br>
 > The existing IAP SDK will not be developing new features.<br>
-> This documents describes [TOAST SDK](http://docs.toast.com/ko/TOAST/ko/toast-sdk/overview/) specifications.
+> This documents describes [NHN Cloud SDK](http://docs.toast.com/ko/TOAST/ko/toast-sdk/overview/) specifications.

 To use IAP SDK, you first need to register app and item at web console after store registration.